Travel Writing Tips:

 A Letter to Myself, Back in Time

-Although I’ve had a lot of success, I’m going to share the things that didn’t go so well in my first few years of freelance travel writing.
-If I had to do it all over again, these are the things I would do differently and why it matters.
+Although I’ve had a lot of success, I’m going to share the things that I didn’t do so well in my first few years of freelance travel writing.
+I would change a few things if I was starting out today.
+Maybe you're making the same mistakes.

 Here’s my letter to myself, back when I was a rookie travel writer . . .

-It’s 2017.
-I’m writing to you one decade from the date you began your career as a freelance travel writer.
+It’s 2019.
+I’m writing to you more than one decade from the date you began your career as a freelance travel writer.
 Don’t be shocked!
 I’m here to help.

 The main point of this letter is to tell you what you could have done better on your travel writing journey.
 Yes, you did some good stuff.
 I’ve included that at the end of this letter just to keep it balanced.

-But here’s my advice for the things you could have done better.
-Do yourself a favor and fix these things.
-Save yourself time and grief.
+Here’s my advice for the things you could have done better.
+If you had done these things differently, you would have saved yourself time and grief.
 And if I seem like a harsh critic, well, if I can’t give you feedback, who can?

 You didn’t have a writer’s website for your first two years of travel writing.
 What’s the deal with that?